Top of page

 Biography

 Benjamin Reiss (Ph.D.
-UC Berkeley, 1997), Professor and Chair of English, specializes in 19th-century American literature, disability studies, and health humanities.
-His most recent book, Wild Nights: How Taming Sleep Created Our Restless World (Basic Books, 2017), uses literature, history, science, and psychology to explain how our society created rules and expectations for human sleep that seem to work for few and are thus in constant need of micro-management, medical attention, and pervasive worry.
+UC Berkeley, 1997), Professor and Chair of English, specializes in 19th-century American literature, disability studies, health humanities, and public humanities.
+His most recent book, Wild Nights: How Taming Sleep Created Our Restless World (Basic Books, 2017), uses literature, history, science, and psychology to explain how our society created rules and expectations for human sleep that led to social conflicts, inequities, and pervasive worry about managing sleep.
+His edited book, A Cultural History of Sleep in the Age of Revolutions, is forthcoming from Bloomsbury Academic.
+And a new project on the pre-history of neurodiversity in the nineteenth-century US, is underway, with a seed article on mental disability within the Transcendentalist community forthcoming in American Literary History.

 He is a co-editor editor of the Cambridge History of the American Novel (Cambridge University Press, 2011) and Keywords for Disability Studies (New York University Press, 2015).
 And he is a founding director of Emory’s Disability Studies Initiative.